jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/CICD.md

 - Email notification: email address may be entered
 - Notification frequency: you can set the notification frequency as to send when there are construction exception or at every construction

-2. After saving, enter the compilation construction list, click “Construct Now” to perform compilation construction operation.
+2. After saving, enter the compilation construction list, click "Construct Now" to perform compilation construction operation.
 If the construction is successful, module revision with compiled construction can be seen in Module-View Revision.

 **Module management**